pkuxklx/dgcca-py3/README.md

     cd src
     python dgcca_test.py

+Pdfs of synthetic data reported in "....". .... are written under "test/" (original views, linear GCCA, and deep GCCA embeddings)

 An example script for training a DGCCA model (using 3 different optimizers in series):

     cd src